 What type of balance does a surfer need?

 What is reaction time?

-Reaction time is the amount of time it takes for a performer to initiate movement after the presentation of a stimulus.
+Reaction time is the amount of time it takes for a performer to initiate movement after the a stimulus.

 What is power?